19hours/sg-statutes/Acts/Employment of Foreign Manpower Act.md

 [37/95]

-(5) Every employment inspector shall have authority to appear in court and conduct any prosecution in respect of any offence under this Act or any regulations made thereunder.
+(5) Every employment inspector shall have authority to appear in court and may, with the authorisation of the Public Prosecutor, conduct any prosecution in respect of any offence under this Act or any regulations made thereunder.

+[15/2010 wef 02/01/2011]

 ### Change of address